 You can also look for Facebook groups about activities you like, for example hiking groups that I found.
 All of which are completely free to interact with because it’s just on Facebook.

 I also just started a group for expats to help each other because that support would’ve made life easier for me and it will for you.
+There are so many different types of people to find in Colombia and throughout the world.

 Aside from this, there are physical groups, for example, language exchanges.
 Here you can play games in the language you are learning and some even have activities after like salsa class.